 Can I deduct property (real estate) taxes?

-- Local improvements, like streets or sidewalks
+- Taxes for local improvements, like streets or sidewalks;

 - School taxes, unless they are based on the assessed value of your property;

 - Taxes for trash collection, libraries, or anything else not directly related to assessed property value;